AnthonyCxx/Notes-and-Writeups/C/The Compiler/Macros.md

 > The float 1 incremented is: 0.000000 <br />

 ### Unexpected Expansion
 Macros take their parameters quite literally.
-The _SQUARE(x)_ function used to show parameterized macros breaks when you give it an expression (2+3) instead of a literal (5).
+The _SQUARE(x)_ function used earlier to show parameterized macros breaks when you give it an expression (2+3) instead of a literal (5).
 This is because the parameter _x_  is 2+3 and the macro does not know to include parthenses; so, the macro really expands to 2 + 3 * 2 + 3, which equals 11, not 25 as we expect.
 This can be easily fixed by putting parentheses around the parameters in the definition of _SQUARE()_ like so:
 _#define SQUARE(x) ( (x)\*(x) )_; now, it should work fine.
 Alternatively, you could use parentheses when passing the parameter, but that's impractical.